sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 1. [Configuring Excel file](https://github.com/sgaliamov/ergo-layouts/blob/master/docs/layouts.xlsx) that was used to do evaluations and the design.
 1. [Statistics](https://github.com/sgaliamov/ergo-layouts/blob/master/docs/statistics.md) of sampling texts.

-## Own layout
+## Own custom layout

-In the process of creating the evaluative method it became clear that none of the existing keyboards would fit it.
+In the process of creating the evaluative method it became clear that none of the existing keyboards would fit it 100%.
 And even the first timid attempt to create a layout gave good results.
 I was inspired and spent a lot of time trying different options, but I could not be satisfied with the results.